|

 wsc |

-double-clicked on, cause Windows to open the file in a program that will
+cause Windows to open the file in a program that will then automatically execute

-practical to block such popular files on the basis that they may contain an, as yet unknown, macro virus.
+to block such popular files on the basis that they may contain an, as yet

-of the types blocked by our mail-server.
+types blocked by our mail-servers.
 EXE and MSI

 If you do want to send someone an EXE

-attach it and let the recipient know to rename it back to EXEafter they've received it.
+before you attach it and let the recipient know to rename it back to

 Although there are many examples of ZIP file email attachments

-through our mail servers after virus scanning.
-This includes DOC,
+mail-servers after virus scanning.
+This includes DOC, DOCX,

-We include virus-scanning as a free extra to all the other services
+We include virus-scanning as a free extra to all the services that involve

-we offer that involve your emails passing through our servers.
+your emails passing in and out of our servers.

 Finding viruses in emails is relatively easy and reliable compared to

-around that do not contain viruses and are written in simple, plain non-spammy
+that do not contain viruses and are written in simple, plain non-spammy language

-language which, however, contain a link to a webpage which will try and
+which, however, contain a link to a webpage which will try and trick you into

-trick you into downloading a virus, spyware program or revealing
+downloading a virus, spyware program or revealing personal information.

 1 - |